Cookies Policy

 • Menu

-Problem
+Problem Addressed

 Keywords are useful for various tasks, such as information retrieval, document summarization, text categorization, and sentiment analysis.
 However, keyword extraction is a challenging task, especially for single documents, because it requires to capture the specificity and importance of terms within a document without relying on external resources or prior knowledge.

-Most of the existing methods for keyword extraction are either supervised, which require large amounts of labeled data that are not always available or suitable for different domains and languages, or unsupervised, which often rely on global features, such as document frequency or inverse document frequency, that are not effective for single documents.
+Most of the existing methods for keyword extraction are either supervised, which require large amounts of labelled data that are not always available or suitable for different domains and languages, or unsupervised, which often rely on global features, such as document frequency or inverse document frequency, that are not effective for single documents.

 Technology

 Results of several experiments on different datasets and languages, showed that YAKE! outperforms state-of-the-art methods in terms of precision, recall, and F1-score, extracts keywords in different types of documents, such as news articles, scientific papers, and political party programmes.
-It was proven that:

-Benefits and Advantages
+Advantages

-Possible Applications and Use Cases
+Possible Applications

 • Industrial Categories